bnm3k/mem/docs/02_matrix_multiplication.md

     transfer into the cache.
   - **no write allocate**: on a write-miss, bypass the cache and write the data unit directly to memory.
-The cached block has to be invalidated such that if read soon after the write, it will result in a cache miss.
-There are situations where no-write allocate is more advantageous, for example (TODO memset, i-cache?)
+The cached block has to be invalidated such that if read soon after the write, it should result in a cache miss.
+It's advantageous in situations where we're writing to an object that won't be read any time soon hence we can avoid allocating cache lines that won't get used (cache pollution).

 Since write-back and write-allocate complement each other well with regards to locality, they are often paired.